tkgregory/internet-essentials/browser/README.md

 ### Installing

-First run `npm install`
+Within this subdirectory, run `npm install`

 ### Vulnerable mode

 `npm run start-vulnerable`

+Browse to http://localhost:8080/ and click the "Redeem" button.
-Click the "Redeem" button and observe money being transferred from your account in the JavaScript Console.
+In the JavaScript Console, observe money being transferred from your account.

 ### Secured mode

-`npm run start-secure`
+`npm run start-secured`

+Browse to http://localhost:8080/ and click the "Redeem" button.
-Open the JavaScript Console and observe that the browser has blocked the iframe document from loading thanks to the additional headers.
+In the JavaScript Console, observe that the browser has blocked the iframe document from loading thanks to the additional headers.